g0morra/wp-file-upload/readme.txt

 7. A screenshot of the file browser.

 == Changelog ==

+= 2.5.0 =
+* major redesign of upload algorithm to address upload issues with Safari for Mac and Firefox
+* files are first checked by server before actually uploaded, in order to avoid uploading of large files that are invalid
+* modifications to progress bar code to make progress bar smoother
+* restrict upload of .php files for security reasons
+* fixed bug not showing correctly userdata fields inside email notifications when using ampersand or other special characters in userdata fields

 = 2.4.6 =
 * variables %blogid%, %pageid% and %pagetitle% added in email notifications and subject and %dq% in subject